Quenched scaling limit of critical percolation clusters on Galton-Watson trees: Introduction

 \section{Introduction}

 Let $\mathbf{T}$ be a supercritical Galton-Watson tree, with root $\rooot$.
 We suppose that its offspring distribution has mean $\mu > 1$, is supported on $\{1,2, \ldots \}$ and that it is either in the domain of attraction of a stable law with parameter $\alpha \in (1,2)$, or has finite variance.
 In the latter case we set $\alpha=2$.
-Given $\alpha$, we let $\mathbf{P}_{\alpha}$ denote the law of $\bT$, and $\mathbf{V}_{\alpha}$ the associated variance operator.
+Given $\alpha$, we let $\mathbf{P}_{\alpha}$ denote the law of $\bT$.
 It was shown by Lyons \cite[Theorem $6.2$ and Proposition $6.4$]{Lyons_critical_percolation} that $\bPb$ almost-surely, the critical (Bernoulli) percolation threshold on $\mathbf{T}$ is $\frac{1}{\mu}$.
-The aim of this paper is to obtain a quenched Gromov-Hausdorff-Prokhorov (GHP) scaling limit of a critical percolation cluster on $\bT$.
+The aim of this paper is to obtain a quenched Gromov-Hausdorff-Prokhorov (GHP) scaling limit of a critical percolation cluster on $\bT$, conditioned on its exact height or size.
 In addition, we obtain quenched convergence of a simple random walk on the cluster to Brownian motion on the limiting fractal tree.